Isogeometric FEM-BEM coupled structural-acoustic analysis of shells using subdivision surfaces: Numerical tests

 The solution to this problem can be determined analytically~\cite{junger1986sound} which we reproduce here for completeness.
 The total acoustic pressure $p_t \equiv p$ can be decomposed into scattered and elastic components as

 where $p_{scat}$ is the acoustic pressure that would result from scattering over a rigid sphere and $p_{ela}$ is the radiated acoustic pressure resulting from elastic shell vibrations.
-In terms of polar coordinates $(r,\theta)$ that lie along the $x\mbox{-}y$ plane (see Figure~\ref{fig:sphere-shell-sample-pts}) the scattered and elastic pressure components can be expressed as
+Defining a polar coordinate system $(r,\theta)$ that lies in the $x\mbox{-}y$ plane as shown in Figure~\ref{fig:polar-coordinate-system}, the scattered and elastic pressure components can be expressed as

 and